Code-Institute-Submissions/Web-Cookie-Mile-1/README.md

 •	W3Schools – I used for the icons embedded in the drop down

-•	Finally, I want to thank Code Institute for having me in that great program
+•	Finally, I want to thank Code Institute for extending my deadline and having me in that great program